Initiating a Single Instant Payment

 Listening to payment state changes

-Open Finance payments emit webhook events as the payment progresses.
+Open Finance payments emit webhook events as the payment progresses through its lifecycle.

 {